UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zOS-external-artifact-download/overview.md

 ### Version 15

 * Added mechanism to cache From Version for a linked version for retry scenario
+* Fixed issue with downloading artifacts from artifactory resulting in 406 error

 ### Version 14